Open In Colab

 print("This will always execute, regardless of whether an exception was raised or not.")

-Enter a number: 24 Enter another number: 12 The result of 24 divided by 12 is 2.0 This will always execute, regardless of whether an exception was raised or not.
+This will always execute, regardless of whether an exception was raised or not.

 3. Python Program to depict Raising Exception¶